inkognitro/react-redux-saga-boilerplate/docs/coding.guidelines.md

 }
 //...
 ```
-With this, even `ui` logic was mixed with `domain` logic.
+With this code, even `ui` logic has been mixed with `domain` logic.
-Routing to another url is definitely a `ui` layer thing and has nothing todo with request handling.
+Routing to another url is definitely a `ui` layer thing and has nothing todo with request handling itself.

 > Remember: A module can have dependencies to other modules.

 For a better approach have a look at `http-foundation`, `http-api-v1` and `http-api-v1-toaster` modules.
-These modules are totally decoupled and can plugged together in an app's services factory.
-You find an example for an app's service in `./src/webapp/src/services.factory.ts`.
+All these modules are decoupled but together they can provide the same functionality as the
+horrible coupled `RequestHandler` class.
+To find out how, just have a look at `./src/webapp/src/services.factory.ts` and find out
+how these decoupled services are plugged together.

 ## Don't use default exports
 It is recommended importing things like